 II.
 The New Investigator Seedling Initiative

-Faculty who are currently a PI or co-PI on one single NIH R01 or P-series grant or on one comparable multi-year NSF, DARPA, DoE, DoD, DHS, EPA, or NASA award can apply to Vice Dean for Institutional Affairs Dani Byrd for a course rescheduling in order to prepare and submit a second such federal award for a different project (competing and non-competing continuations are not eligible).
+Faculty who are currently a PI or co-PI on one single NIH R01 or P-series grant or on one comparable multi-year federal award can apply to Vice Dean for Institutional Affairs Dani Byrd for a course rescheduling in order to prepare and submit a second federal award for a different project (competing and non-competing continuations are not eligible).
 In consultation with the department chair, the course obligation will be deferred for a maximum of two semesters to allow for the submission and possible resubmission of the new grant proposal.
 The untaught course may not be a GE course.

 a) If the grant is successful and awarded, the course obligation owed will be waived.